-Reading the following paper:
+Reading the following papers:

-This paper challenges the prevailing “Mixed Precision” (MP) paradigm, which relies on maintaining FP32 master weights and optimizer states to preserve accuracy.
+This first paper challenges the prevailing “Mixed Precision” (MP) paradigm, which relies on maintaining FP32 master weights and optimizer states to preserve accuracy.
 The authors propose a pure BF16 training pipeline that utilizes Stochastic Rounding (SR) within the AdamW optimizer update step.
 Unlike previous attempts at low-precision training which suffered performance gaps, this method outperforms standard (BF16, FP32) Mixed Precision in terms of validation perplexity, throughput (up to $1.54\times$), and memory efficiency (30% savings) for models up to 6.7B parameters.

 The Core Technical Challenge